Introduction to Relativity, Gravitation and Cosmology

 must discuss this with me in advance of the due date.

 of previous solutions is not permitted.
-Violation of thus rule
+Please make

 clear and readable fashion to obtain credit.